 The convention proceeded to discuss the 11 resolutions on women’s rights.
 All passed unanimously except for the ninth resolution, which demanded the right to vote for women.
 Stanton and African American abolitionist Frederick Douglass gave impassioned speeches in its defense before it eventually (and barely) passed.

-Seneca Falls Convention Organizers
+Who Organized the Seneca Falls Convention

 - Elizabeth Cady Stanton, a leading women’s rights advocate who was a driving organizer of the Seneca Falls Convention.
 Stanton first became invested in women’s rights after talking to her father, a law professor, and his students.
 She studied at Troy Female Seminary and worked on women’s property rights reform in the early 1840s.

-- Lucretia Mott, a Quaker preacher from Philadelphia, who was known for her anti-slavery, women’s rights and religious reform activism.
+- Lucretia Mott, a Quaker preacher from Philadelphia, was known for her anti-slavery, women’s rights and religious reform activism.

 - Mary M’Clintock, the daughter of Quaker anti-slavery, temperance and women’s rights activists.
 In 1833, M’Clintock and Mott organized the Philadelphia Female Anti-Slavery Society.
 At the Seneca Falls Convention, M’Clintock was appointed secretary.

 - Martha Coffin Wright, Lucretia Mott’s sister.
-In addition being a lifelong proponent of women’s rights, she was an abolitionist who ran a station on the Underground Railroad from her Auburn, New York, home.
+In addition to being a lifelong proponent of women’s rights, she was an abolitionist who ran a station on the Underground Railroad from her Auburn, New York, home.

 - Jane Hunt, another Quaker activist, was a member of M’Clintock’s extended family through marriage.